 A Day With Famous Artists From The Past

-Fasten your seat belts as we are about to take off with another group of artists from the Artist Showcase Gallery as they share their fantasies with us.
+Fasten your seat belts as we are about to take off with another group of artists from tour membership program as they share their fantasies with us.
 Enjoy their art and answers to the questions: What artist from the past would you like to spend a day with and what would you do together?

 Artists are featured in reverse alphabetical order.
-They include: Linda S. Watson, Frantisek Strouhal (whose artwork is shown above), Allison Coelho Picone, Gaia Orion, Darlene Kaplan, Arthur Jacob, and Elliot Appel.
+They include: Linda S. Watson, Frantisek Strouhal (whose artwork is shown above), Allison Coelho Picone, Darlene Kaplan, Arthur Jacob, and Elliot Appel.

 Can you see how their chosen artists have influenced their art?
 Please comment below.